 Get out of your circle of friends.
 In order to find new companions and to expand your world, you need to go out there and meet new people.
 Everyone has an interesting history or story to tell.
 We might not like everyone but by hurdling in the corner, avoiding eye-contact is a sure way to a depressing and solitary day.

-So move out of your comfort zone, cast a smile and have fun when meeting others.
+So move out of your comfort zone, cast a smile, and have fun when meeting others.
 Don’t need to overthink it.
+A new person you might find interesting is one of the best ways to be happier.
+Start introducing yourself and the rest will come.

 24, Give Compliments